zero-plus-x/neoform/readme.md

 It's up to you how to manage multiple validators — with a simple `Promise.all()` or some complex asynchronous sequences — as long as validator returns a single Promise.

-To use a validator you should just pass it in a `validator` prop to an inidividual field:
+To use a validator you should just pass it in a `validator` prop to an individual field:

 ```js
 import { requiredValidator } from '../validators'